Ixcatl/fables_novasophonia/docs/core/backstories.rst

 --------

-Fatebound
+Fatebearer
 ------

 **Ratings modifier**, pick one:

 - no modifier
-- Ego +1, Reason -1
 - Might +1, Wyrd -1
-- Reason +1, Vigor -1
 - Vigor +1, Poise -1
+- Poise +1, Vigor -1
+- Ego +1, Reason -1
+- Reason +1, Might -1
 - Wyrd +1, Ego -1

 **Choose one of the following moves:**

-- **Destiny’s Plaything**: At the beginning of each chapter, roll +Weird to **see what is revealed about your immediate future**.
-On a 10+, the Narrator will reveal a useful detail about your coming agenda.
-On a 7-9 you get a vague hint about it.
+- **Cosmic Dice**: At the beginning of each chapter, roll +Wyrd to **see what is revealed about your immediate future**.
+On a 10+, the Narrator will reveal a useful detail.
+On a 7-9 you get a vague hint.
 On a miss, something bad is going to happen to you.
-- **I’m Here For A Reason**: There’s something you are destined to do.
+- **A Fixed Point**: There’s something you are destined to do.
 Work out the details with the Narrator, based on your fate.
-You cannot die until it comes to pass. **If you die in play**, you must spend a Luck point.
+You cannot die until it comes to pass. **If you die in play**, you must spend a Fate.
 You will then, somehow, recover or be returned to life.
-Once your task is done (or you use up all your Luck), all bets are off.
+Once your task is done or you use up all your Fates, all bets are off.

 **Choose one of the following moves:**

 - (TBW)
-- **Dutiful**: When your fate rears its ugly head, and **you act in accordance with any of your fate tags** (either heroic or doom) then mark experience.
+- **Dutiful**: When your fate rears its ugly head, and **you act in accordance with any of your fate tags** (either heroic or doom) earn 1 EXP.
 If it’s a heroic tag, take +1 forward.
-- **Warrior of Legend**: You have a special weapon you are destined to wield.
-Talk with the Keeper about what it should be, what tags it should have, and how it has and will fit into your story.
+- **Warrior of Legend**: You have a special artifact you are destined to wield.
+Talk with the Narrator about what it should be, what tags it should have, and how it has and will fit into your story.
 Your weapon will always return to you after some time.

 **Your Fate**: (See the Your Fate section in MotW's Chosen. more or less the same)